gregstanley/gregstanley.github.io/_posts/2021-01-15-Changing-a-SQL-Server-column-type-during-EF-migrations.md

 ---
 layout: post
 title: Changing a SQL Server column type during EF migrations
-categories:
-  - software
+categories: software
-tags:
+tags: c# sql efcore entity-framework
-  - sql
-  - efcore
-  - entity-framework
-  - c#
 ---

 _Scenario_ - An existing data type has changed, from string to int for example, and therefore may contain invalid data.